ChiragAJain/Placement-Assistant/README.md

 # 🤖 Personalized Placement Assistant

-An intelligent web application that uses the Gemini 2.5 Pro API to analyze your resume against a job description, providing detailed feedback and a downloadable PDF report.
+An intelligent web application that uses the Gemini 2.5 Pro API to analyze your resume against a job description, providing detailed feedback.
 ---

 ## ✨ Features